vuongxuongminh/yii2-searchable/README.md

 composer require vxm/yii2-searchable
 ```

-Finally, add the `\vxm\searchable\SearchableTrait` trait and attach `vxm\searchable\SearchableBehavior` behavior to the active record you would like to make searchable.
-This will help sync the model with index data
+Finally, add the `\vxm\searchable\SearchableTrait` trait and attach `vxm\searchable\SearchableBehavior` behavior to the Active Record you would like to make searchable.
+This will help sync the model with index data.

 ```php
 use vxm\searchable\SearchableBehavior;